EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 [Run JupyterLab](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service you can use.
 Please be reassured that no Python knowledge is assumed or required!

-Click the 'Run JupyterLab' app on the Open OnDemand portal.
+Click the 'Run JupyterLab' app on the Open OnDemand home page.

 The 'Run JupyterLab' app form will open.